armytag/langs/qathebo/grammar/examples.md

 Bee said:

-"I didn't please Sun with his gift of a stinger, rather he stole honey and took the stinger, thus I died and they disappeared as well.
+"I didn't please Sun with my gift of a stinger, rather he stole honey and took the stinger, thus I died and they disappeared as well.
 I don’t understand it but they hurt me a lot."